Dog Care | Diabetes

 - West Highland White Terrier

 If you suspect your dog might be suffering from, or may have the chance of developing diabetes, take your dog to Dewinton for a general examination.
 Symptoms of diabetes can also be seen in other conditions and infections, and some diseases can be obstacles to treatment.
-Early screening and a confirmed diagnosis is essential to providing the proper care.
+Early screening and a confirmed diagnosis are essential to providing the proper care.

 Your vet will check your dog’s general health to rule out the presence of other diseases or illnesses.
 They will also do urine tests and blood samples.